Gary Erskine: Career

 In 2002, he again inked Chris Weston in the pages of Grant Morrison's The Filth.
 He also drew a Justice Society of America mini series in 2004 as well as another War Story.

-In 2005, Erskine worked on Jack Cross, an ongoing series written by Warren Ellis for DC Comics, which unfortunately stalled after the first story arc of four issues.
+In 2005, Erskine worked on Jack Cross, an ongoing series written by Warren Ellis for DC Comics, which stalled after the first story arc of four issues.
 Although mention of a further eight finished scripts and plots for twelve more issues was posted on various forums, the scripts were incomplete (requiring further dialoguing) and the book was placed on hiatus after the fourth issue.
 Later on, Ellis posted on his MySpace page that there will be "No more Jack Cross for DC".
-The rest of the year included digital painting of covers for X-Wing : Rogue Leader, a Star Wars mini series published by Dark Horse.
+The rest of the year included digital painting of covers for X-Wing: Rogue Leader, a Star Wars mini series published by Dark Horse.

 2006 brought about a new Vertigo series called Army@Love for Erskine to work on.
 The ongoing series written and pencilled by comic book veteran Rick Veitch is currently receiving good reviews from the industry and magazines, including Military Times.
 The story centres on a group of diverse characters and the problems with their relationships and the madness of corporate involvement/ sponsorship of a Middle Eastern War.
 DC Comics have billed the book as "Desperate Housewives meets The War five years in the future".

 November 2007 saw the release of Garth Ennis' Dan Dare, published by Virgin Comics, and included full artwork by Erskine.
 The seven issue series saw the return of the classic British hero, previously published by 2000 AD and Eagle (in various interpretations) since the 1950s.

 Erskine has also contributed character designs and storyboards for television, commercials and games development working with various companies over the last eighteen years.
 He has also worked on licensed properties such as the DreamWorks characters (including Shrek and Madagascar) and for Sony, and occasionally freelances with the award winning Glasgow studio Axis Animation.

 Having moved to Fife, Erskine helped to organise a comic book convention in Glenrothes beginning in 2017, as well as attending similar events in Rutherglen as a recurring guest.